 In 2018, the European Commission passed its action plan for financing sustainable growth.
-So that capital flows can be channeled towards sustainable economic activities, criteria have to be established to measure an investment's environmental sustainability.
-This action plan therefore led to the introduction of an EU classification system for sustainable activities, which the Commission adopted in the Taxonomy Regulation (2020/852) in June 2020.
-These criteria are intended to avoid greenwashing (attempts to use PR or spin to convey a false impression of environmental consciousness or ecology through donations to green projects).
+So that capital flows can be channeled towards sustainable investment, criteria have to be established to measure an investment's environmental sustainability.
+This action plan therefore led to the introduction of an EU classification system for sustainable activities, which the European Commission adopted in the form of the Taxonomy Regulation (2020/852) in June 2020.

-The EU Commission has already announced further regulations and criteria that both address other environmental objectives and amend previous standards.
-These regulations can affect the performance indicators to be reported and the information presented below.
+The Commission has already announced further delegated regulations and criteria that address additional environmental objectives and amend previous standards.
+These acts can affect the performance indicators to be reported by companies and the information presented below.